alyssa-nicole-tech/alyssanicoletech-cyberstar/README.md

 I am Alyssa Nicole.
 I enable easier understanding of complex technical material, platforms, and workflows.
-I am an award-winning instructional designer for my innovation in knowledge capture, storage and retrieval for organizational agency.
-I have a strong foundation in Cognitive Science, UX Design, and Technical Writing which are all necessary to support technical enablement for diverse cross-functional users.
+I am an award-winning instructional designer for my innovation in knowledge capture, storage and retrieval.
+I have a strong foundation in Cognitive Science, UX Design, and Technical Writing which are all necessary for technical enablement of diverse cross-functional users.
+My GitHub houses the Platform and Data Engineering side of my work as a Learning Systems Architect.
+Take a look at my repositories and feel free to reach out to learn more about my engineering specialty.

-I additionally use my multi-disciplinary foundation with Python-Programming Language, Natural Language Processing, and Machine Learning Applications for innovating Digital Learning Experiences using GenAI.
-My GitHub is primarily for housing ELT pipelines for learning metrics, training runs for open-source models, and RAG documentation pipelines.

-A Snapshot of my Engineering Pipeline
+Engineering Pipeline

-Phase 1 - LLM Data Preprocessing

-I evaluate patterns of complex sociolinguistic data that often stifle large language models during user prompted tasks:
+1. LLM Evaluation:  linguistic patterns that stifle large language models are evaluated and identified for additional training opportunities

-DATA CURATION  ---Raw media sources are identified in web domains, databases, or published datasets

-DATA INGESTION ---Raw media files are extracted and saved in cloud storage warehouses

-DATA CLEANING  ---Warehouse files are cleaned & re-structured in Python / SQL Environments

-DATA LABELING  ---Datasets are labeled for LLM training

-Phase 2 - LLM Training
+2. LLM Dataset Design: linguistic patterns are identified in language example sources

-LLM TRAINING   ---% of each dataset is integrated in Transformer Training as curriculum-examples
+3. LLM TRAINING: % of each dataset is integrated in transformer training and the large language model is trained with framweorks (PyTorch, TensorFlow, JAX, HF, PEFT, and LoRA).

-Phase 3 - LLM Post Training Evaluation

-LLM GOALS EVAL ---% of dataset of each is used for evaluating the LLM on acquisition of training goals:
+4. LLM Post Training Evaluation: % of dataset is used for evaluating the LLM on acquisition of training agenda

-I validate datasets for training models using PyTorch, TensorFlow, JAX, HF, PEFT, and LoRA frameworks then evaluate post-training improvements on targeted tasks.